-She is also well known to television audiences through her appearances on such shows as Carols by Candlelight, as a judge on Channel Seven’s It Takes Two and as Iris in The ABC series The Divorce.
+She is well known to television audiences through her appearances on Carols by Candlelight and as a judge on Channel Seven’s top rating It Takes Two.
+In 2015, Marina starred in the ABC television series The Divorce.

 Marina’s recordings include Leading Lady (which reached platinum status), Aspects of Andrew Lloyd Webber (which reached gold status and for which she was nominated for an ARIA award), Somewhere – the Songs of Sondheim and Bernstein and, more recently, Both Sides Now, Encore and Christmas Candlelight.
 Over the years, she has won numerous awards for her performances on stage as well as an Advance Australia Award for her contribution to the performing arts.
 In 1999, Marina was surprised on stage by the television program This is Your Life, which celebrated her life in the Arts.
 In 2006, she was honoured with induction into Australia’s 100 Entertainers of the Century.
 More recently, Marina played the dual roles of Birdwoman and Miss Andrew, in the Melbourne season of Disney’s Mary Poppins.

 Marina is currently touring with close friend, David Hobson, with their show The Two of Us.
 By the end of this year, they will have performed at least 180 shows across Australia.